AdvancedBiomeasurementsResearchGroup/SampleTrackeR/README.md

   + `column`: column identifier (should be integer).

-Other columns can be also added (*e.g.*, description in the example table below); these are however ignored and not included in any of the generated output files.
+Other columns can be present (*e.g.*, *description* in the example table below); these are however ignored and not included in any of the generated output files.

 | libID | stmID | row | column | description |
 | ------|-------|-----|--------| --------|